1952: Hank Williams released “Jambalaya (On the Bayou).” The song has since been covered numerous times by artists across several genres.

 1969: After placing ten songs on the British charts including two #1 hits, the Spencer Davis Group announced their break-up.
 Two years earlier, lead singer and guitarist Steve Winwood had left to form Traffic before joining Blind Faith, and his brother and bassist Muff Winwood had become an A&R man for Island Records.
 The group’s lineup changed several times before the group finally disbanding.
 In 1973, Davis reunited with former members Ray Fenwick, Eddit Hardin, and Pete York with newcomer Charlie McCarken to record two more albums before splintering once again.

 1972: The Doobie Brothers released “Listen to the Music,” the first single from their second studio album, Toulouse Street.
+It became the group’s first top 40 hit in the US, reaching #11, and their first to enter the UK chart, making it to #29.

 1975: The Isley Brothers had their second #1 on the Billboard R&B chart with “Fight the Power (Part 1).”